 - whether the vehicle has a warranty;

 - information about how to get dealer promises in writing;

 - a suggestion to get the car inspected by a mechanic;

 - a suggestion to order a car history report; and

 - the suggestion to keep the guide after the purchase of the vehicle.

 - (The buyer’s guide should also be available in Spanish.)

-Forgery.
-It’s shocking, but one common illegal activity that car dealerships engage in is forgery.
+- Forgery.
+It’s shocking, but one common illegal activity that car dealerships engage in is a forgery.
 For example, a vehicle seller may have the customer sign a contract on a lease agreement only to change the agreement slightly and then forge the customer’s name.
 If you think you may have been the victim of a forgery during the purchase of your vehicle, you may call the bank involved and ask to see a copy of your contract.
-You may also speak with a California auto fraud attorney.
+You may also speak with a lawyer.

-Pre-Sale Availability of Written Warranties.
+- Pre-Sale Availability of Written Warranties.
 This law is as simple as it seems: those selling vehicle warranties need to make the warranties available to the buyer in full before the sale takes place.
 Buyers should take full advantage of this law by carefully and closely reading any warranties before purchasing a vehicle.
 Be wary of any warranty that is not available before the purchase is made.
-If you believe that you were sold a vehicle or warranty without having the full text made available to you, speak to a California auto fraud attorney about your case.
+If you believe that you were sold a vehicle or warranty without having the full text made available to you, speak to a law firm about your case.

 If you or someone you know has fallen victim to motor vehicle fraud and is in need of a California Lemon Law Firm, contact us to schedule a free initial consultation or fill out the easy free case evaluation form to review your claim and evaluate your legal options.
 This service is free.
 We take all cases on a contingency basis: you don’t pay unless we win your case.